Is it Nauli Kriya, Nauli Yoga, or is it Alien Yoga?

 People across platforms are raving about this new “Alien Yoga.”

-The strange name comes from the seemingly out of this world control yogis have over their abdominal muscles.
+The strange name comes from the seemingly out-of-this-world control yogis have over their abdominal muscles.
+Some of the abdominal contraction we see in people doing nauli kriya is really quite something!

 So what is Alien Yoga exactly?